 East Asia Theater

-From the central committee of the Movement for Democratic Socialism (MDS), Tokyo, March 27:
+From the Movement for Democratic Socialism (MDS), Tokyo, June 10:

 It will soon be three months since the Eastern Japan catastrophic earthquake and tsunami broke out and the successive Fukushima Nuclear Power Plant disaster was triggered.
 We are grateful to all of you for the messages and largesse you have sent us from many parts of the world to encourage us in our efforts to gain democratic recovery from the disaster and the total abolishment of nuclear power plants.
 We, once again, express our profound gratitude.
 As for the donations, we are making full use of them in our activities to help reconstruct the disaster-stricken communities.
 Let us now turn to how we, MDS, are campaigning against nuclear power plants.